SigNoz/signoz.io/docs/operate/sqlite/reset-admin-password.md

 ---

-In case you have forgotten the root admin password, you can reset it by removing all users and organisation from the SQLite database.
+In case you have forgotten the root admin password, you can reset it by removing all users, organisation and invites from the SQLite database.

 The guide mainly covers the following:
 - Exec into the `query-service` container
-- Remove all users and organisation using SQLite shell
+- Remove all users, organisation and invites using SQLite shell
 - Restart the `query-service` container

 ## Exec into `query-service` Container